JonasLamy/LiverVesselness/README.md

 # LiverVesselness

-Repository of the work submitted to ICPR 2020:
+This is the Repository for the journal article in review :

-**"Vesselness Filters: A Survey with Benchmarks Applied to Liver Imaging"**, Jonas Lamy, Odyssée Merveille, Bertrand Kerautret, Nicolas Passat, Antoine Vacavant, ICPR, 2020
+**"A Benchmark Framework for Multi-Region Analysis of Vesselness Filters"** Jonas Lamy, Odyssee Merveille, Bertrand Kerautret, Nicolas Passat

+For results on the work submitted to ICPR 2020, please see the ICPR_2020 branch.

 The implementations of the seven vessel filtering methods are available and the results presented on the paper can be reproduced.
 An installation-free online demonstration is also available: